tlowerison/grandstack-kit/README.md

 - https://youtu.be/yY9GAyJtuJ0

 ### Usage
-Create `.env` files in the `api` and `server` directories according to the READMEs listed there.
-Then, run all of these commands in separate tabs.
+Run all of these commands in separate tabs

 Start Redis
 ```